kubev2v/forklift-operator/docs/development.md

 ## Build and push all

-This is recommended as a first time run using opdev, as it will initialize all repos and also will create a custom catalog source
+This is recommended as a first time run, as it will populate all repos and also will create a custom CatalogSource in your cluster

 ```
 ./forklift-opdev.sh -n <your-quay-org> -obic